cwe1ss/microservices-template/README.md

 GitHub Actions uses a user-assigned managed identity to authenticate with Azure.
 The authentication leverages [federated credentials](https://docs.microsoft.com/en-us/azure/developer/github/connect-from-azure) which means that there are no secrets stored in your GitHub repository!

+Note that this is the newest way to integrate GitHub with Azure and "federated credentials" for managed identities are currently not even displayed in the Azure Portal.
+You have to use "Export template" to see them.

+The alternative would have been to use a custom Azure AD application and service principal, but this would have moved more logic into Azure AD which can not be deployed via ARM/Bicep and they wouldn't be deleted if you delete the Azure resource groups.
+Creating applications also requires different permissions than creating managed identities.

 ## Azure Container Registry

 Services are built using Docker and container images are stored in an Azure container registry.